jiaruicao/jiaruicao/README.md

 I am a ML Engineer / Quant Developer lead at a Bulge Bracket bank, where I led a team of engineers to develop intenral frameowrks for model development, implementation and deployment.
 We also build internal analytical tools to support variaous areas of the business.

-I have also worked as a Data Scientist in a FinTech before, where I have built the end-to-end machine learning systems for credit decision models.
+I have also worked as a Data Scientist in a FinTech company before, where I have built the end-to-end machine learning systems for credit decision models.

 #### Community Organiser